BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 This mod is still under development.

-* The base BL2 game should be all right at the moment, but I have not touched anything in the DLCs yet.
+* The base BL2 game, and the Captain Scarlett DLC should be all right at the moment.
+Other DLCs have not been touched yet.

 * The mod's not been tested much without Better Loot also active